Lend-Lease: United States

 Delivery was via the Arctic Convoys, the Persian Corridor, and the Pacific Route.

-The Arctic route was the shortest and most direct route for lend-lease aid to the USSR, though it was also the most dangerous as it involved sailing past German-occupied Norway.
+The Arctic route was the shortest and most direct route for Lend-Lease aid to the USSR, though it was also the most dangerous as it involved sailing past German-occupied Norway.
 Some 3,964,000 tons of goods were shipped by the Arctic route; 7% was lost, while 93% arrived safely.
-This constituted some 23% of the total aid to the USSR during the war.

 The Persian Corridor was the longest route, and was not fully operational until mid-1942.
 Thereafter it saw the passage of 4,160,000 tons of goods, 27% of the total.

 The Pacific Route opened in August 1941, but was affected by the start of hostilities between Japan and the U.S.; after December 1941, only Soviet ships could be used, and, as Japan and the USSR observed a strict neutrality towards each other, only non-military goods could be transported.
 Nevertheless, some 8,244,000 tons of goods went by this route, 50% of the total.